jtsternberg/DsgnWrks-Instagram-Importer/readme.txt

 Plugin is built with developers in mind and has many filters to manipulate the imported posts.

 Like this plugin?
 Checkout the [DsgnWrks Twitter Importer](http://j.ustin.co/QbMC8N).
-Feel free to [fork this plugin on github](http://j.ustin.co/QbQKpw).
+Feel free to [contribute to this plugin on github](http://j.ustin.co/QbQKpw).

 == Installation ==